Gurudwara Hari Mandir Sahib, Punjab

 Takht Sri Damdama Sahib, Punjab

-Damdama literally means a breathing place and it was in real a place for Guru Gobind Singh, who relaxed in Talwandi Sabo after fighting a battle.
-Talwandi Sabo is about 28kms from Bhatinda, Punjab.
-Damdama Sahib is also one of the Takhts of Sikhism and is a historically important place as well, as it is here where Guru Gobind Singh wrote Bir of Sri Guru Granth Sahib.
-Also, it is the same place where Guru ji tested the faith of Singhs.
+Damdama Sahib is also one of the Takhts of Sikhism and holds great historical importance, as it was here that Guru Gobind Singh prepared the Bir (manuscript) of the Sri Guru Granth Sahib.
+It is also the same place where Guru Ji tested the faith of the Singhs.

 Takht Sri Patna Sahib, Bihar